 NVIDIA GeForce 940MX: Mid-range laptop graphics card based on the Maxwell architecture.
 Compared to the older 940M, the MX now also supports GDDR5 graphics memory and maybe slightly faster clock speeds.
-With these GPUs you are able to play modern and demanding games fluently at medium detail settings and HD resolution. » Further information can be found in our Comparison of Mobile Graphics Cards and the corresponding Benchmark List.
+Modern games should be playable with these graphics cards at low settings and resolutions.
+Casual gamers may be happy with these cards. » Further information can be found in our Comparison of Mobile Graphics Cards and the corresponding Benchmark List.

 7200U: Kaby-Lake based SoC with two CPU cores clocked at 2.5 to 3.1 GHz, HyperThreading and manufactured with an improved 14nm process.» Further information can be found in our Comparison of Mobile Processsors.

 Above all, this display size is used for subnotebooks, ultrabooks and convertibles.
 For all three types, this size is quite large.
 The biggest variety of subnotebooks is represented with this size.

 Large display-sizes allow higher resolutions.
 So, details like letters are bigger.
 On the other hand, the power consumption is lower with small screen diagonals and the devices are smaller, more lightweight and cheaper.» To find out how fine a display is, see our DPI List.